 Brainstorm a list of ideas - either in a large group or in smaller groups if you think this will generate more ideas.
-Encourage participants to be creative and to think of the public declaration as a celebration. the community their commitment to change and invite others to join.
+Encourage participants to be creative and to think of the public declaration as a celebration.

-When participants have finished sharing their ideas, explain that in other communities all over Africa where people have participated in community discussions much like theirs, participants have made public declarations to show their commitment to end forms of abuse against women and children, such as female genital mutilation/cutting (FGM/C), sexual violence and child marriage.
+When participants have finished sharing their ideas, explain that in other communities all over Africa where people have participated in community discussions much like theirs, participants have made public declarations to show their commitment to end forms of abuse against women and children, such as sexual violence ateenage pregnancy and child marriage. commitment to new rules that support safety and peace in their families and community is through a public declaration of the commitment.